Kentucky State Police: Uniforms of the KSP

 Troopers wear the standard French gray KSP uniform, consisting of a short sleeve and long sleeve version.
 Winter trousers are charcoal gray with a 1" black stripe down the side.
 Summer trousers are French gray with 1" black stripe.
 Patent leather chukka high top shoes are worn with both uniforms.
 The badge is worn on the left side of the shirt, with the trooper's name plate directly below on the left breast pocket flap.
 Officers wear their rank insignia on the shirt collar while all other troopers wear their rank, if applicable, on their shirt sleeves.
 A white crew neck T-shirt is worn under the uniform shirt.
 KSP requires a tie with long sleeve it is tucked into the uniform shirt.
 The campaign hat is French gray in color, and troopers are issued two hats: straw for summer and felt for winter.
 A Kentucky State Police full color brass seal is worn on the front of the hat.
 The hat cord is light gray.
-Commercial Vehicle Enforcement officers uniforms are identical to that of troopers except that the uniform and campaign hats are tan instead of French gray.
-Facilities Security Branch uniforms are tan shirts and black pants with a dark straw campaign hat and have a special Facilities Security Branch shoulder patch instead of the standard KSP shoulder patch.
+Commercial Vehicle Enforcement officers uniforms are identical to that of troopers except that the uniform are tan instead of French gray.